Policy: US Federal Student aid (direct loan program) satisfactory academic progress

 - Students identified as at risk of not meeting SAP are notified in writing that they have been placed on Financial Aid Warning for the following payment period (one teaching period).

-- During the financial aid warning period, students continue to be eligible for US Financial Aid.
+- During the financial aid warning period, students continue to be eligible for Federal Aid.

 - If Satisfactory Academic Progress is maintained during the Financial Aid Warning period, students remain eligible for aid and the Financial Aid Warning is removed at the end of the Financial Aid Warning period.

-- If Satisfactory Academic Progress is not maintained during the Financial Aid Warning period, students are informed in writing that their next scheduled disbursement has been suspended and that they are not eligible for US Financial Aid until such time that the required progress is achieved (see Re-establishing US Financial Aid Eligibility below).
+- If Satisfactory Academic Progress is not maintained during the Financial Aid Warning period, students are informed in writing that their next scheduled disbursement has been/will be suspended and that they are not eligible for Federal Aid until the required progress is achieved (see Re-establishing Federal Aid Eligibility below).

-- Students deemed ineligible for US Financial Aid under this policy may appeal the decision.
-US Financial Aid Regulation (34 CFR 668.34) permits appeals only on the following grounds only:
+- Students deemed ineligible for Federal Aid under this policy may appeal the decision.
+Federal Aid Regulation (34 CFR 668.34) permits appeals when the failure to make satisfactory academic program is caused by:

 - death of a relative